Hugs And Kisses For XO Sauce, The Mommy Of All Umami

 Editor's Note: This is a rerun of a vintage Food for Thought post.

 Nancy Leson and I love the XO sauce, the incredibly flavorful Chinese condiment, but we don't love the price.
 Besides, it's always more fun to make your own.
 And there's no shortage of recipes.

-XO was invented in 1980s Hong Kong and got its name from XO (Extra Old) cognac, which is synonymous there with things costly and luxurious.
+XO was invented in 1980s Hong Kong and got its name from XO ("extra old") cognac, which is synonymous there with things costly and luxurious.
 Though there's no actual cognac in it, XO sauce certainly fills that bill.

-If you don't feel like rounding up all the ingredients — Dried octopus, mackerel, scallops and shrimps are just the start — you can always buy a jar at an Asian market or online.
+If you don't feel like rounding up all the ingredients — dried octopus, mackerel, scallops and shrimps are just the start — you can always buy a jar at an Asian market or online.
 Just be prepared for the sticker shock.

-"Woe to the cook whose sauce has no sting"
+"Woe to the cook whose sauce has no sting."